frontenddogma/web-development-glossary/manuscript/s.md

 Subnavigation
 : A secondary or auxiliary website navigation menu.
 Visually, a subnavigation is usually less prominent than a main navigation menu.

+Subresource Integrity
+: A W3C specification to provide a method to protect website delivery.
+Specifically, SRI validates assets served by a third party, such as a Content Delivery Network (CDN).
+This ensures these assets have not been compromised for hostile purposes.
+SRI was created in response to a number of attacks where CDN-served content was injected with malicious code, compromising thousands of websites using it.&nbsp;[†](#w-sri)

 Subroutine
 : → Routine